folktale/core.lambda/README.md

 ### Using without modules

 [Download the latest release][release], and load the `core.lambda.umd.js` file.
-The properties are exposed in the global `Lambda` object:
+The properties are exposed in the global `folktale.core.lambda` object:

 ```html
 <script src="/path/to/core.lambda.umd.js"></script>